-Most books and other items in the Central Library (not including journals and newspapers) are available for loan and can be taken away.
+Most books and other items in the Main Library (not including journals and newspapers) are available for loan and can be taken away.
 To see whether a book is available for loan, check the catalogue.

-Use the shelf mark to find the title you need and take it to the lending desk on the ground floor.
+Use the shelf mark to find the title you need and take it to the circulation desk on the ground floor.
 Tip: The shelf mark indicates the book’s location and appears both in the catalogue and on the book.

 In some cases, items not available for loan can be borrowed as short loans.

 Some of our items are not freely available.
 These items can be requested via the catalogue.
 Items currently on loan can be reserved via the catalogue.

 Items ready for collection will be kept for one week at the circulation desk in the Main Library.
 Items requested via interlibrary loan will be kept for two weeks.

 Tip: Pick up your items quickly – the loan period begins as soon as they become available.